 8. Avoid Emotional Loneliness

-Being alone is great.
+Being alone can be great.
 Feeling lonely can have a detrimental impact on your health.

 9. Think Carefully About Where You Live